lsu-ddem/intro-to-esports/content/4-Game/2_Lesson_2/_index.en.md

 #### Project
 -   After the daily meme the students will begin to work on their storyboard, script, and possible pathways to complete the game.

--   Script will be accompanied by a [flow chart](https://www.draw.io/) depicting the available routes that the protagonist is able to take, or the decisions that the protagonist can make
+-   Script will be accompanied by a [flow chart](https://www.draw.io/) depicting the available routes that the protagonist is able to take, or the decisions that the protagonist can make.

--   The script should accompany the flow chart and the storyboards
+-   The script should accompany the flow chart and the storyboards.

--   One storyboard per path, minimum of four branch paths and eight limb paths
+-   One storyboard per path, minimum of four branch paths and eight limb paths.

 -   Each student will start with a main storyboard that ends at a decision or path break.
 After the path break or decision at minimum four storyboards will be generated due to the minimum amount of for branches.
 Branches, that will come to a decision or path break thus ending those storyboards.
 The last storyboards will complete the limbs, concluding the eight final storyboards.